vockes/DayZ_Private_Controlcenter/README.md

  - Windows XP, Vista, 7, Server 2008
  - .Net Framework 4 (http://www.microsoft.com/download/en/details.aspx?id=24872)
- - Microsoft Visual C++ 2008 Redistributable Update (http://www.microsoft.com/en-us/download/details.aspx?id=11895)
+ - [Microsoft Visual C++ 2008 Redistributable Update (http://www.microsoft.com/en-us/download/details.aspx?id=11895)]
- - Microsoft Visual C++ 2010 Redistributable (http://www.microsoft.com/en-us/download/details.aspx?id=8328)
+ - [Microsoft Visual C++ 2010 Redistributable (http://www.microsoft.com/en-us/download/details.aspx?id=8328)]
- - ArmA 2 Combined Operations with OA Beta Patch 95885 (ftp://downloads.bistudio.com/arma2.com/update/beta/ARMA2_OA_Build_95883.zip)
+ - [ArmA 2 Combined Operations with OA Beta Patch 95885 (ftp://downloads.bistudio.com/arma2.com/update/beta/ARMA2_OA_Build_95883.zip)]
  - DayZ 1.7.2.5 (http://dayzmod.com/?Download)
  - DayZ Lingor if you want to play it: (http://www.load.to/ggWB6nQmt1/DayZ_Lingor_Island_034_full.part1.rar, http://www.load.to/jgBcQKnZE8/DayZ_Lingor_Island_034_full.part2.rar)

+ The "[...]" requirements can be installed from the setup wizard.

 3. Installation:
 ================

  If you have steam: Start ArmA 2 once with steam and quit again, repeat the same with OA.
 Now copy the "Addons" folder in your "ArmA 2" folder into your "ArmA 2 Operation Arrowhead" folder to have Combined Operations.
+Now start Combined Operations through Steam one time for the keys to generate!

  Make sure no previous server package is installed (please install from a fresh ArmA with latest patch).
  Start the setup wizard and follow the instruction to install the server to your system.